Javapoet/PDF-Viewer-Technical-Challenge/backend/README.md

 - `GET /api/pdf/info` → JSON with `{ fileName, fileSize, lastModified, etag, pageCount }`
 - `GET /api/pdf/stream` → Serves the PDF with range support.
 Use `Range: bytes=...-...`.
 Responds `206 Partial Content` when appropriate.
-- `GET /api/pdf/page/<PAGE_NUMBER>?v=<etag>` → Uses the page number to retieve the page and the etag to bust caches when the source PDF changes.
+- `GET /api/pdf/page/<PAGE_NUMBER>?v=<etag>` → Uses the page number to retrieve the page and the etag to bust caches when the source PDF changes.

 **Caching & Conditionals**:
 - Returns `ETag`, `Last-Modified`, and `Cache-Control: public, max-age=31536000, immutable`.